 Oriental rugs are classic, yet colorful floor coverings.
 Unsurprisingly, genuine oriental carpeting is expensive.
-However, budgeting homeowners have the opportunity to achieve the same traditional look with knock-off styles, courtesy of large home improvement and department stores.
+Budgeting homeowners have the opportunity to achieve the same traditional look with knock-off styles, courtesy of large home improvement and department stores.

 Source: S+H Construction

-Regardless of design, throw rugs tie room designs together and add comfort to cold hardwoods in the winter.
+Throw rugs tie room designs together and add comfort and warmth to your home décor especially to cold hardwoods in the winter.